 Not that it was a big sacrifice.
 I really enjoyed reading it, and I stayed awake too.
 Written in sections by a team of ten Catholic women, this book is meant to be used as a Lenten study, either for an individual or a small group.
 It is divided into six chapters, each showcasing a spiritual gift unique to women with accompanying scripture and exegesis, personal reflections, suggestions for prayer, questions for group discussion, and guidance for evangelization.

-The heart of the book for me, though, were the stories that make up an imaginative thread that gives the book its title and its life.
+The heart of the book for me, though, was the stories that make up an imaginative thread that gives the book its title and its life.
 Each chapter introduces us to some of the women who knew Jesus or his disciples, and invites us to experience the events of Holy Week through their eyes.
 I’ve read things like this before, and they can easily seem a little too precious, but these stories were well done, the women carefully characterized, the narrative compelling and moving as each woman encountered Jesus and His message in her own way.
 I just loved these stories.
 They really brought the scripture, which I of course have heard hundreds of times, to life in a new and exciting way for me.

 I recommend you go here and order Walk in Her Sandals before Lent.
 I plan to read it again myself at that time, and maybe I will be able to move a little further down that road to holiness by Easter.